jes5199/poppet/README.md

 1. TODO More data in report.
 (Commands executed, time elapsed)
 2. STARTED use GPG
 3. TODO Multiple implementors for the same type
-4. Wrapper scripts for common command lines
+4. TODO Wrapper scripts for common command lines

 ## Sciency
 4. TODO Nicer DSL for defining implementors